In this section

 Approaches to treatment

 Intensive outpatient treatment is for children who need a little more help making the transition to their healthy lifestyle.
-In this case, your child stays with us for 3 to 5 days.
-Families who come from very far away for an evaluation may also stay for an extended visit.
+In this case, your child has several appointments with us over the course of 3 to 5 days.

-Our program is one of only two centers that has an intensive inpatient treatment option.
-Intensive inpatient treatment is always our last resort, only considered if it is medically necessary and outpatient treatment has failed.
+Our Feeding Program is one of only two centers that has an intensive inpatient treatment option.
+Intensive inpatient treatment is always our last resort, only considered if it is medically necessary.
 A very small percentage of children enter this program, which involves a 2-week stay.
-This stay involves ongoing assessments with 24-hour supervision, intensive feeding therapy, as well as training and education for families to maintain successful oral feeding at home.
+This stay involves ongoing assessments with 24-hour supervision, intensive feeding therapy, as well as training and education for families to ensure successful oral feeding at home.
 Learn more about our Inpatient Behavioral Feeding Program.